burger

 If a user should no longer have access to an email address and its content, simply remove them from the same interface, but there are 2 possibilities:

-1. Click on the action menu â‹® to the right of the user concerned.
+1. Click on the action menu â‹® to the right of the user in question.

-2. Choose whether you want to disconnect all of the user's devices: they will no longer have access to the email address on messaging software/clients but will continue to have access to the address on the Infomaniak app (Web, mobile…).
+2. Choose whether you want to disconnect all of the user's devices: they will no longer have access to the email address on email software/clients, but will still have access to the address on the Infomaniak app (Web, mobile…).

 Their password is then immediately revoked, without affecting other users.
 You can then: